JAlcocerT/Linux/content/docs/Arch/_index.md

 ## Ways to Manage Packages in Arch

 * [Flatpak](https://jalcocert.github.io/Linux/docs/debian/linux_installing_apps/#flatpak)
+  * Yes, Flatpak is a universal package format!
+Feel Free to explore them at [FlatHub](https://flathub.org/) and install them in Arch Based just like you [would in Debian](https://jalcocert.github.io/Linux/docs/debian/content_creation/#audio-editing-in-linux).

 * [Nix](https://jalcocert.github.io/Linux/docs/nix/)
   * And [installing common Apps with NIX](https://jalcocert.github.io/Linux/docs/nix/fav-apps/) is as simple as one command.